Rona Pondick and Robert Feintuch: Heads, Hands, Feet; Sleeping, Holding, Dreaming, Dying

 Robert Feintuch has also exhibited extensively.
 He has had solo exhibitions at Akira Ikeda Gallery, Berlin; CRG Gallery, New York; Miller Yezerski Gallery, Berlin; CRG Gallery, New York; Miller Yezerski Gallery, Boston; Sonnabend Gallery, New York; and many others.
 His work has been included in numerous group exhibitions at institutions including Addison Gallery of American Art, Andover, Mass.; Ca’ Pesaro International Gallery of Modern Art, Venice; Peggy Guggenheim Museum, Venice; National Academy Museum, New York; and Portland Museum of Art, Maine.
 He is Senior Lecturer in the Department of Art and Visual Culture at Bates.

-The exhibition will be accompanied by a profusely illustrated 96 page catalogue with an essay by Terry R. Myers and interview with the artists and Phong Bui.
-For more on the artists: http://www.ronapondick.com, http://www.robertfeintuch.com.
+There is a fully illustrated catalogue with 96 pages and 48 color reproductions, with essay by Terry R. Myers and interview with the artists conducted by Phong Bui.
+Funded in part by the Bates Faculty Development Fund.
+For more on the artists: http://www.ronapondick.com, http://www.robertfeintuch.com